Homas/ioc2rpz.gui/README.md

     - [ ] Publishing button on a SRV flag.
 - [x] Srv/RPZ disabled (add/edit windows + check server side)
 - [x] Container.
 SSL persist config
-- [ ] Container.
+- [x] Container.
 Sessions expirations
 - [ ] QA with IB and Bind
 - [ ] README.md && Video && Slides
 - [ ] ioc2rpz fix http error handeling
 - [ ] Major bugs
     - [ ] After creating an user no message and page is not reloading
     - [ ] Push some real TSIG keys
+    - [ ] Config import.
+Pub_IP & local management IP & Email.
+Server is not saved for RPZs

 ----- cut. an article to be an published -----
 - [ ] Servers table.
 Server online status.